CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 Herod has extended the second temple extensively.. but for his own Glory and favour with the people.

 The place that was for the stranger was turned into a busy business and making profit.

+**A House of Prayer**
+Matthew 21v13 - Christ quotes from
+Isaiah 56v7
+In my Bible the headinng is "The happy state of believers" + "Of Sanctification".

+Speaking of keeping the sabbath and also the Kingdom when those who were previously cut off are no longer.
+The **eunch**.
+Believers of covenant / progressive covenant highlight the mulitple reference to the eunch here and then the emphasis on the Eithiopian Eunch who is saved in Acts.
+A sign that the Kingdom has been restored - at least in part here on the earth.

+_7 Even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people._

+Another clear link here to the court of the Gentiles